oracle-samples/oci-streaming-datasync-sample/README.md

 ```

-In the retry payload, specify the stream to retry using  _StreamOCIDToRetry_ node and the offset from where the retry should happen.
-Consuming messages from a stream requires you to: create a cursor, then use the cursor to read messages.
-A cursor is a pointer to a location in a stream.
-One of the option is to use a  specific offset to start the reading of message.
-This is called an AT_OFFSET cursor. _RetryFunction_ in the sample uses the AT_OFFSET cursor for consuming message and processes maximum of 10 messages at a time.
-This function also returns the last successfully read offset.
-This returned offset value can be stored in a location and passed as a value in json payload when the _RetryFunction_ is invoked sequentially for processing large number of messages.
+In the retry payload, specify the stream OCID to retry using  _streamOCIDToRetry_ and the offset from where the retry should happen.

-The payload also contains an errormapping section to specify the streams to which errored messages should be directed to.
+The payload also contains an _errormapping_ section to specify the streams to which errored messages should be directed to. _streamOCIDToRetry_ option in the retry payload gives flexibility of retrying messages in any stream.

+_errormapping_ option in the payload gives the flexibility of changing error stream mapping based on the stream which is retried and the expected error scenario.

 ## Installation